 You will receive the remainder of Loving Houston Foster and Adoption Ministries’s application and paperwork packet at orientation after your initial questionnaire is reviewed.
 We must receive each completed form before you are qualified to participate in a Home Study.
 Take note: the paperwork typically takes 4-6 weeks to complete and includes references, fingerprints, and a fire inspection of your home in order to meet requirements of the Texas Health and Human Services Commission’s Minimum Standards for Child-Placing Agencies as well as LHFAM policies.

 Step 4: Complete a Home Study

-As soon as your questionnaire, supporting documents, and necessary inspections are completed, you will be assigned an LHAA caseworker to conduct your Home Study.
+As soon as your questionnaire, supporting documents, and necessary inspections are completed, you will be assigned an LHFAM caseworker to conduct your Home Study.
 You will need to set aside at least 1-2 full days to work with our caseworker to complete your Home Study Interviews.
 The Home Study is a 5-7 hour long interviewing process, which is then turned into a 20-30 page report.
 Once your Home Study is written, edited, and approved, your family will be licensed to foster/adopt.

 Step 5: Create a Life Book